TyrangYang/TyrangYang_blog_jekyll/_posts/2019-09-16-concurrent-programming-3.md

 ## Reader & Writer

-Mutiple reader could read.
+Multiple reader could read.

 No reader can read when writer writing

-The first one grab the resourse and the last one release it.
+The first one grab the resource and the last one release it.

 ``` java
 Semaphore resource = new Semaphore(1);